 He/she combines a variety of strategies such as information engineering, modeling, and cost based accounting in creating systems that give satisfaction to both the organization and their clients.

-The job description of the IT business analyst is to execute both technical and analytical functions to ensure smooth flow of business in the organization.
+The IT business analyst job description involves executing both technical and analytical functions to ensure smooth flow of business in the organization.

 He/she is involved from the conception of the business development strategy, and creates a detailed system design, making available good programming throughout the business development process.